haoyuanz13/Deep-Learning/README.md

 4. Uploaded 3D object detection network for 3D MNIST dataset.
 5. Uploaded AE, VAE network for dataset CUFS and celebA.
 6. Completed Image to Image network for dataset CUFS and Facades.
+7. Completed Unpaired image to image using cycleGAN.